-Clause 5 will amend section 16 of the Principal Act which requires an employer to register as an employer for Territory pay-roll tax purposes where wages are paid during a month, either wholly or partly in the Australian Capital Territory, at a rate in excess of \$1,350 per week on an Australia-wide basis.
-In line with the proposal to increase the general exemption level to \$80,400, by clause 5 there will be no liability to register as an employer for pay-roll tax purposes on or after the day on which the Bill comes into operation unless the Australia-wide wages payable by the employer exceed \$1,500 per week.
+Clause 5 will amend section 16 of the Principal Act which requires an employer to register as an employer for Territory pay-roll tax purposes where wages are paid during a month, either wholly or partly in the Australian Capital Territory, at a rate in excess of \$1,500 per week on an Australia-wide basis.
+In line with the proposal to increase the general exemption level to \$120,000, by clause 5 there will be no liability to register as an employer for pay-roll tax purposes on or after the day on which the Bill comes into operation unless the Australia-wide wages payable by the employer exceed \$2,250 per week.
+The amendments will, in conjunction with the amendments proposed by clause 6, also enable future increases in the minimum registration to be prescribed by regulation.